Venezuela is wracked with protests and election uncertainty. Here’s what to know | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Tara John, Stefano Pozzebon, Flora Charner, Karol Suarez, Abel Alvarado, Mia Alberti, Jennifer Hansler, Ivana Kottasová and Avery Schmitz contributed to this report.
+CNN’s Alejandra Oraa, Caroll Alvarado, Gerardo Lemos, Claudia Rebaza, Flora Charner, Karol Suarez, Abel Alvarado, Mia Alberti, Jennifer Hansler, Ivana Kottasová, Avery Schmitz, Claudia Rebaza, Michael Rios and journalist Mary Triny contributed to this report.